 Instructions: This section must be completed if the representative is required to, or chooses to waive their fee for representation.
 (Note that providers or suppliers that are representing a beneficiary and furnished the items or services may not charge a fee for representation and must complete this section.)

-I waive my right to charge and collect a fee for representing before the Secretary of the Department of Health and Human Services.
+I waive my right to charge and collect a fee for representing before the Secretary of DHHS.